 If you're a historical fiction fan, Australian authors dominated the 2021 Walter Scott Prize shortlist, with the chair of the judges commenting "If Pip Williams, Kate Grenville and Steven Conte set the standard, we can expect more literary treats to emerge from Australia in the years to come."

-Elsewhere Dan Norcross talks about Australian cricket in his best books on cricket and The Cook’s Companion by one of Australia’s most famous cooks, Stephanie Alexander, is recommended by two of our interviewees.
+Elsewhere in nonfiction, Dan Norcross talks about Australian cricket in his best books on cricket and The Cook’s Companion by one of Australia’s most famous cooks, Stephanie Alexander, is recommended by two of our interviewees.
 The Australian environmental philosopher, Denise Russell, chooses her best books on the sea.
 And David Cannadine chooses his best books on the British Empire.

 Several other Australian experts have given us their top book choices including philosopher Peter Singer introducing us to nineteenth-century of philosophy books, author James Bradley on climate change novels and economist John Quiggin recommends books for learning about economics.

 Australian crime fiction—sometimes dubbed ‘Outback Noir’—is enjoying a boom, and its authors are rapturously received overseas.
 Emma Viskic, the award-winning crime writer, selects five of the best crime novels by her compatriots: outstanding books that blur the line between ‘literary’ and ‘genre’ fiction.

 Australia is a highly urban place and yet the imagination of its writers goes to remote places and times, says Australian novelist Nicholas Jose.
 He picks the best Australian novels.